-(e) Opening of a safety device is allowed at any time conditions require doing so to avoid an unsafe condition.

-(4) The owner or operator of containers using "Container Level 2" controls shall inspect the containers and the containers' covers and closure devices as follows:

-(a) In the case when a hazardous waste already is in the container at the time the owner or operator first accepts possession of the container at the facility and the container is not emptied within twenty-four hours after the container is accepted at the facility (i.e., does not meet the conditions for an empty container as specified in paragraph (B) of rule 3745-51-07 of the Administrative Code), the owner or operator shall visually inspect the container and the container's cover and closure devices to check for visible cracks, holes, gaps, or other open spaces into the interior of the container when the cover and closure devices are secured in the closed position.
-The container visual inspection shall be conducted on or before the date that the container is accepted at the facility (i.e., the date the container becomes subject to the container standards in rules 3745-205-80 to 3745-205-90 of the Administrative Code).
-For purposes of this requirement, the date of acceptance is the date of signature that the facility owner or operator enters on item 20 of the "Uniform Hazardous Waste Manifest" (U.S. EPA forms 8700-22 and 8700-22A), as required under rule 3745-54-72 of the Administrative Code.
-If a defect is detected, the owner or operator shall repair the defect in accordance with the requirements of paragraph (D)(4)(c) of this rule.

-(b) In the case when a container used for managing hazardous waste remains at the facility for a period of one year or more, the owner or operator shall visually inspect the container and the container's cover and closure devices initially and thereafter, at least once every twelve months, to check for visible cracks, holes, gaps, or other open spaces into the interior of the container when the cover and closure devices are secured in the closed position.
+- (e) Opening of a, "safety device," as defined in rule 3745-256-81 of the Administrative Code, is allowed at any time conditions require doing so to avoid an unsafe condition. - (4) The owner or operator of containers using "Container Level 2" controls shall inspect the containers and the containers' covers and closure devices as follows: - (a) In the case when a hazardous waste already is in the container at the time the owner or operator first accepts possession of the container at the facility and the container is not emptied within twenty-four hours after the container is accepted at the facility (i.e., does not meet the conditions for a "empty container," as defined in paragraph (B) of rule 3745-51-07 of the Administrative Code), the owner or operator shall visually inspect the container and the container's cover and closure devices to check for visible cracks, holes, gaps, or other open spaces into the interior of the container when the cover and closure devices are secured in the closed position.
+The container visual inspection shall be conducted on or before the date that the container is accepted at the facility (i.e., the date the container becomes subject to the container standards in rules 3745-256-80 to 3745-256-90 of the Administrative Code).
+For purposes of this requirement, the date of acceptance is the date of signature that the facility owner or operator enters on item 20 of the "Uniform Hazardous Waste Manifest (U.S. EPA forms 8700-22 and 8700-22A)," as required under rule 3745-65-71 of the Administrative Code.
+If a defect is detected, the owner or operator shall repair the defect in accordance with the requirements of paragraph (D)(4)(c) of this rule. - (b) In the case when a container used for managing hazardous waste remains at the facility for a period of one year or more, the owner or operator shall visually inspect the container and the container's cover and closure devices initially and thereafter, at least once every twelve months, to check for visible cracks, holes, gaps, or other open spaces into the interior of the container when the cover and closure devices are secured in the closed position.
 If a defect is detected, the owner or operator shall repair the defect in accordance with the requirements of paragraph (D)(4)(c) of this rule.